The Rake | Horror Story

 But Ellen never slept soundly again.
 She saw the Rake in every dark corner, heard its hiss in every gust of wind, felt its eyes in the quiet hours.
 Sammy stopped talking for months, his crayon drawings filled with pale, thin figures, their black eyes watching from fields of black and red.
 Therapy helped, but the scars remained, a family broken by a thing that shouldn’t exist.

-The Whitaker farm stood empty, its fields choked with weeds, its barn a crumbling ruin.
-Locals avoided it, their whispers growing darker—lights in the hills, screams on the wind, a shadow that moved too fast.
-The Rake was still out there, they said, its hunger never sated, its claws waiting for the next soul to wander too close.
+The Whitaker farm stood empty, its fields overgrown with weeds and its barn falling apart.
+Locals stayed away, their stories growing darker: lights in the hills, screams on the wind, a shadow moving too fast.
+They said the Rake was still out there, its hunger never satisfied, its claws waiting for the next person to get too close.

 A few miles away, at the Henderson farm, dawn broke over the rolling hills, the air crisp with the promise of winter.
 John Henderson, a wiry man with a graying beard, stepped onto his porch, his breath fogging as he retrieved the Colfax Chronicle from the mailbox.